lhafkamp/minor-browser-technologies/week 3/README.md

 	footer.classList.remove('hide');
 }`

+Another tiny fallback is done with the cursor style:
+`cursor: -webkit-grab;`
+`cursor: -moz-grab;`
+`cursor: move;`

+The grab cursor isn't widely supported so it will use the less charming move cursor if the browser doesn't support grab.

 ### Modern browsers
 [x] Chrome
 [x] Firefox
 [x] Safari - no drag and drop

 ### Device lab
 iPad
 <img src="screens/ipad.jpg" width="250">
 Samsung
 <img src="screens/samsung.jpg" width="250">
 Windows tablet
 <img src="screens/wintab.jpg" width="250">
 Kindle e-reader
 <img src="screens/kindle.jpg" width="250">

 All the devices that I tested on did not support the drag and drop functionality however they still worked fine with the button fallback.